xavgru12/tmux-configuration/README.md

 - Once y is entered, it will leave copy mode and the selected text will be saved in clipboard and can be used anywhere with ctrl c.

+- text can also be copied by marking it with the cursor, not needed to ctrl c or anthing

+- scroll back the terminal with mouse wheel also works which basically enters copy mode

 - Paste text in console with:

 ctrl + shift + v